Property Taxes

 The Province of BC offers a Home Owner Grant of $770 for home owners who are under 65 and up to $1,045 for home owners who are 65 and older or have a qualifying disability.

-In 2021, the Province changed the application process such that homeowners will no longer be able to apply for their Home Owner Grant through City Hall.
+In 2021, the Province changed the application process such that homeowners can no longer apply for their Home Owner Grant through City Hall.
 Everyone is required to apply directly to the Province.
+If you are eligible, please follow these instructions to apply:

 Property Tax Deferment